myfengstyle/ioncube-opcodes-dumper/README.md

 Dump ioncube php71 opcodes
 ================================================================
-Dump ioncube opcodes tree for future decompiler development
+Dump ioncube opcodes array tree to dasm function for future decompiler development like decompiler class of xcache

 Use:
 ================================================================